 EXAMPLE The Lococentric Euclidean 3D CS specified in Table 5.9 is an orientation-preserving orthonormal CS.

-in the interior of the CS domain, the ordered set of tangent
+Given a CS of CS type 3D and a coordinate in the interior of the CS domain, the coordinate-component curves at p determine an ordered set of three tangent vectors:

 The coordinate-component ordering in the specification of a surface CS that is induced on a coordinate-component surface of a 3D CS, shall use the coordinate-component order of the inducing 3D CS.

-EXAMPLE 2 The surface planetodetic geodetic CS (Table 5.25)) coordinate-component ordering
+EXAMPLE 2 The surface planetodetic geodetic CS (Table 5.25)) coordinate-component ordering is determined by the coordinate-component ordering of the planetodetic 3D CS (Table 5.15).

 In some applications of a CS in the context of a spatial reference frame, it is necessary to consider a modified version of the CS that has been translated to a local origin and/or rotated (see "Lococentric" spatial reference frame variants in Clause 8).
 To treat these modifications in a uniform manner, the generating function of a CS that has been translated to a local origin and/or rotated is related to the generating function of the original CS by means of a localization operator.
 This uniform method, defined below, of specifying the variant CS by composing the original CS generating function with a localization operator shall be called CS localization.